 Start with Why

-Did you make three connections in your messages for every assignment?
-We recommend a 21-point approach, where 19-21 points is excellent and 15-18 points is very good.
-Under 10 points is very weak and will not reinforce skills.
+We recommend a 21-point approach, where 19-21 Mindmarkers is excellent and 15-18 is very good.
+Under 10 points is weak and will not reinforce skills.

-If learners begin changing their behavior as a result of completing the reinforcement program, ask them to provide feedback on the program.
+When learners begin changing their behavior as a result of the reinforcement program, ask them to provide feedback.
 Building a survey allows learners to reflect upon their experience.